lucapette/vimfiles/README.markdown

   feature.
 I tried a lot of them and this is the best one.
 Period.

 - [vim-endwise](https://github.com/tpope/vim-endwise)
-  This plugin will help you to end structures for Ruby, Vimscript and other languages.
+  This plugin will help you to end structures for Ruby, VimL and other languages.

 - [vim-pathogen](https://github.com/tpope/vim-pathogen)